reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 	- Examples:
 		- Minarchism: directly providing police, military, courts, prisons, education
 		- Possibly: providing opportunity to food, healthcare, etc. Note it's providing *opportunity* not necessarily the resources directly.
 I.e. set up systems such that people *would* attain food, healthcare, etc. if they had the appropriate intentions.
-- Protection against other constraints
+- Protection against other major constraints don't require democratic support
+	- Minor vs Major:
-	- NOTE: this is considering minor constraints vs major constraints; but remember state government intervention isn't necessarily minor because they are always backed with the threat of imprisonment, physical assault or even death if someone retaliates.
+		- This is considering minor constraints vs major constraints; but remember state government intervention isn't necessarily minor because they are always backed with the threat of imprisonment, physical assault or even death if someone retaliates.
+So instead of justifying minor constraints to alleviate major burdens, perhaps the theory should be changed to alleviating major burdens by imposing major constraints.
+		- The problem with this is it may lead to extremely controversial and unintuitive results.
+E.g. can the government kill 1 to save 5?
+Perhaps we should continue to say that forced coercion (even with the threat of assault, imprisonment, death, etc.) are minor in comparison to the burdens lifted.
+Questions about major vs major are left unanswered.
 	- Whether current or future (i.e. pre-emptive protection is justified).
 	- This extends beyond mere requirements for a democratic society.
 It applies to constraints generally, even non-intentional and non-agential.
 	- When considering whether to force A to assist B.